FutureFeed: Production

-FutureFeed requires very little processing.
-Asparagopsis is harvested from a seaweed farm then freeze dried or low temperature dried to preserve as much bioactivity as possible.
+Asparagopsis requires very little processing.
+It is harvested from a seaweed farm then uses freeze drying or controlled drying to preserve as much bioactivity as possible.
 This can then be packaged and transported as required.
+Alternatively, it can be steeped in an edible oil, such as canola.
+Homogeneity of seaweed biomass within the feed must be maintained to ensure uniform intake for consistent effect.

-FutureFeed consists of whole Asparagopsis, which is either one of two species: Asparagopsis taxiformis or Asparagopsis armata.
+Asparagopsis is either one of two species: Asparagopsis taxiformis or Asparagopsis armata.
 Both species have very similar biochemistry and thus negligible difference in performance as an additive.
 The main distinction between either species is the conditions that each flourishes in.
 Asparagopsis taxiformis thrives in tropical and subtropical climates and can be found in Australian coastal waters, predominantly in northern Queensland and Western Australia.
 Asparagopsis armata thrives in temperate climates and is found naturally in the Mediterranean Sea and Tasman Sea.
-The species of Asparagopsis used in FutureFeed will depend on the location and climate of the seaweed farm that FutureFeed will be sourced from.
-As a global supply chain is planned for distributing FutureFeed, the specific Asparagopsis species used may vary at different locations all over the world.